l0gan/backHack/README.txt

 command:  python backHack.py --app com.app.android
             --app APPNAME, -a APPNAME (name of app to backup/analyze/restore) --listapps, -l (List apps installed on device)

+NEW: iOS Mode (1):
+          python backHack.py --ios --app appname (iOS mode.
+Specify app name and backHack will parse all backups from iTunes for which files may be of interest)

 To run interactively: